 Sightings of unidentified aerial phenomena increased, and in 1948 the U.S. Air Force began an investigation of these reports called Project Sign.
-The initial opinion of those involved with the project was that the UFOs were most likely sophisticated Soviet aircraft, although some researchers suggested that they might be spacecraft from other worlds, the so-called extraterrestrial hypothesis (ETH).
+Cold War tension was mounting, and the initial opinion of those involved with the project was that the UFOs were most likely sophisticated Soviet aircraft, although some researchers suggested that they might be spacecraft from other worlds, the so-called extraterrestrial hypothesis (ETH).

 The Robertson Panel and the Condon Report

 An American obsession with the UFO phenomenon was under way.
 In the hot summer of 1952, a provocative series of radar and visual sightings occurred near National Airport in Washington, D.C.
 Although these events were attributed to temperature inversions in the air over the city, not everyone was convinced by this explanation.
 Meanwhile, the number of UFO reports had climbed to a record high.